Definition of Callable Preferred Stock

 Example of Callable Preferred Stock

-Let’s take an example of John Inc.
+Let’s take the example of John Inc.

 Solution:

-Say, the interest in the market is reduced to 7% due to global crisis from January 2020.
+Say, the interest in the market is reduced to 7% due to the global crisis from January 2020.
 The company decides to call back the shares @ 103% price & dividend in arrears to be paid.
-The arrangement would take 2 months to complete & within 2 months, new stocks will be issued at 6% dividend rate.
+The arrangement would take 2 months to complete & within 2 months, new stocks will be issued at a 6% dividend rate.

 Redemption Value (10000 * $ 100 * 103%) | $ 10,30,000 |